dlodeprojuicer/ionic-vue-mobile-template-03/README.md

 - [Getting started](https://ionicframework.com/docs/vue/quickstart)
 - [Changelog](https://github.com/ionic-team/ionic-framework/blob/master/CHANGELOG.md)

+## Newsletter
+[Subscribe](https://mailchi.mp/1d7bf1ee6d78/ionic-vue-templates) to get templete and other ionic-vue updates in your inbox!

 ## Template affiliates
 I want to keep doing these templates for free for as long as possible.
 I have joined a few affialate programs to help take care of the costs.
 - [Pixeltrue](https://www.pixeltrue.com/?via=simo) - High quality illustrations that will help you build breath-taking websites.